OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 If you're building Office Add-ins to run in Word, you might already know that the Office JavaScript API (Office.js) offers several formats for reading and writing document content.
 These are called coercion types, and they include plain text, tables, HTML, and Office Open XML.

 So what are your options when you need to add rich content to a document, such as images, formatted tables, charts, or even just formatted text?

-Start with the APIs available through the [WordApi requirement sets](/javascript/api/requirement-sets/word/word-api-requirement-sets) to see if they provide what you need.
-For an example, see the [Insert formatted text](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/word/25-paragraph/insert-formatted-text.yaml) code snippet in [Script Lab](https://appsource.microsoft.com/product/office/wa104380862) on Word.
+1. **Word JavaScript APIs.** Start with the APIs available through the [WordApi requirement sets](/javascript/api/requirement-sets/word/word-api-requirement-sets) to see if they provide what you need.
+For an example, see the [Insert formatted text](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/word/25-paragraph/insert-formatted-text.yaml) code snippet.
+You can try this and other snippets in the [Script Lab add-in](https://appsource.microsoft.com/product/office/wa104380862) on Word!
+To learn more about Script Lab, see [Explore Office JavaScript API using Script Lab](../overview/explore-with-script-lab.md).

-If APIs aren't yet available, you can use HTML for inserting some types of rich content, such as pictures.
+1. **HTML coercion.** If APIs aren't yet available, you can use HTML for inserting some types of rich content, such as pictures.
 Depending on your scenario, there can be drawbacks to HTML coercion, such as limitations in the formatting and positioning options available to your content.

-Because Office Open XML is the language in which Word documents (such as .docx and .dotx) are written, you can insert virtually any type of content that a user can add to a Word document, with virtually any type of formatting the user can apply.
+1. **Office Open XML.** Because Office Open XML is the language in which Word documents (such as .docx and .dotx) are written, you can insert virtually any type of content that a user can add to a Word document, with virtually any type of formatting the user can apply.
 Determining the Office Open XML markup you need to get it done is easier than you might think.

 > [!NOTE]
 > Office Open XML is also the language behind PowerPoint and Excel (and, as of Office 2013, Visio) documents.
 However, currently, you can coerce content as Office Open XML only in Office Add-ins created for Word.
 For more information about Office Open XML, including the complete language reference documentation, see the [See also](#see-also) section.

+## Download the companion code sample

+Download the code sample [Load and write Open XML in your Word add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/word-add-in-load-and-write-open-xml), which contains the Office Open XML markup and Office.js code required for inserting any of the following examples into Word.

+## Learn about content types

 To begin, take a look at some of the content types you can insert using Office Open XML coercion.
-Download the code sample [Load and write Open XML in your Word add-in](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/word-add-in-load-and-write-open-xml), which contains the Office Open XML markup and Office.js code required for inserting any of the following examples into Word.

 > [!NOTE]
 > Throughout this article, the terms **content types** and **rich content** refer to the types of rich content you can insert into a Word document.